Dasharo/open-source-firmware-validation/README.md

 ```

 Any additional parameters to `robot` can be passed using the wrapper by giving
-them as the second and further arguments to the script.

-Any additional parameters to `robot` can be passed using the wrapper by giving
 them after a separator '--'.

 ### Running tests via wrapper